 DR. CARLOS GARCIA SALDAÑA

-Carlos joined Odyssey Charter School in 2009, and currently serves as the Founding Principal of OCS- South.
+Carlos joined Odyssey Charter School in 2009, and currently serves as the Director of Operations overseeing a variety of aspects of the Odyssey and Odyssey SOUTH campuses.
 As a lifelong educator, he is committed to the values of community, academic excellence, and diversity which are found throughout many aspects of the Odyssey Schools.
-Before this role, he served as the Assistant Director at Odyssey Charter School overseeing the areas of assessment, accountability, reporting, marketing, and technology.
+From 2018-2022, he served as the Founding Principal of Odyssey Charter SOUTH, and previously was the Assistant Director at Odyssey Charter School overseeing the areas of assessment, accountability, reporting, marketing, and technology.
 Prior to joining Odyssey, he spent eleven years working in higher education in counseling/advising and student affairs at various large public universities in California and Maryland.

 Carlos earned a B.S. in Marketing & International Business Administration from Cal Poly Pomona, an M.Ed. in Counseling & Personnel Services from the University of Maryland, and an Ed.D in Educational Leadership for Social Justice from Loyola Marymount University.
 He finds balance from professional responsibilities by reading, traveling, cooking and baking, as well as spending time with friends and family.